Weather

 - Source to Oxford This is the wettest section of the Path.
 Flooding can happen any time between October and May.
 Alternative routes are difficult to find.

 - Reading to Staines.
-The River Loddon joins the Thames just past Reading and this often causes local flooding between October and March.
-In fact, the entire Thames as far as Maidenhead can be problematic.
-Alternative routes are usually available.
+The River Loddon joins the Thames just past Reading and this often causes local flooding between October and May.
+In fact, the entire Thames as far as Maidenhead can be problematic in places.
+However, alternative routes are usually available.

 Peak Periods